What Are Seller Concessions?

 The data shows:

-This means the true cost of overpricing isn't just the price reduction—it's the price reduction PLUS larger concessions due to extended market time.
+This means the true cost of overpricing isn't just the price reduction—it's the price reduction PLUS the increased likelihood of a high concession request.

 Do Buyers Who Ask for Concessions Pay More?